chrisbermejo/chrischat/README.md

 # Real-Time Messaging App

-Welcome to the GitHub repository of `<Project-Name>`, a real-time messaging application that brings your communication to life.
-Inspired by the intuitive user interface of Discord, `<Project-Name>` is built using React, Express.js, and PostgreSQL to deliver a seamless and dynamic chatting experience.
-Whether it's private direct messages (DMs), group chats, or creating and managing friend lists, `<Project-Name>` has it all, in real time.
+A real-time messaging application that brings your communication to life.
+Inspired by the intuitive user interface of Discord, Built using React, Express.js, and PostgreSQL to deliver a seamless and dynamic chatting experience.
+Whether it's private direct messages (DMs), group chats, or creating and managing friend lists, it all in real time.

 ## Features